Gain an Edge with Home Staging

 1. Clean & Organize

-HomeGain research suggests that Cleaning & organizing a home is by far the most important method of preparing a home for sale.
-A detailed cleaning inside and out, including washing windows, removing pet stains, cleaning mirrors and tidying the kitchen, bathrooms and even closet space.
+Research suggests that Cleaning & organizing a home is by far the most important method of preparing a home for sale.
+A detailed cleaning, including washing windows, removing pet stains, cleaning mirrors and tidying the kitchen, bathrooms and even closet space.
 Be sure to “depersonalize” your home by removing pictures, trophies and icons that make the home “yours.”
 Buyers viewing your home want to imagine themselves living in the home.

 2. Lighten & Brighten